jcordtz/a_data_platform/README.md

 #### Copy of production data

 Even though this is not a recommended approach sometimes it is possible and allowed to use (a subset of) production *data* in a non-production environment.
 These *datasets*  will then most likely be marked as read-only.

-An Azure service suitable for this task could be *data* Factory copy pipelines.
+- An Azure service suitable for this task would be Azure Data Factory copy pipelines.

 #### Data generation of fake data

 In this task you will create fake *data* based on the information of what datatype, length, pattern, content etc your *data* need to adhere to.
 It is important that this is real fake *data* and not *data* that is made fake from a production dataset.

 Creating a fake *data* set is most often a difficult task, so it is worth making sure that the process being established has some of the characteristics of being re-useable, automatic, scalable and parameterized.

 Tools to create fake *data* within a Python environment.